 Halifax Stanfield International Airport (YHZ)

-Traveling around Maritime Provinces brings you the hub, the Halifax Stanfield International Airport, about 36km from the downtown of Halifax, Nova Scotia.
+Traveling around Maritime Provinces brings you the hub, the Halifax Stanfield International Airport, about 36km from downtown of Halifax, Nova Scotia.

 YHZ is frequently awarded the “Best Airport” title in various categories.
 YHZ has garnered immense accolades for its passenger service, helpful staff, and world-class amenities.